12–15 minutes

-The Narmada Bachao Andolan (NBA) has always had women, both from within the affected communities and activists from outside the valley at its forefront.
-Be it in Gujarat, Maharashtra or Madhya Pradesh, women have led the struggle from the frontlines and in the process borne the brunt of state repression.
-Many were jailed, beaten and a few were even sexually abused for their opposition to the Sardar Sarovar Project (SSP) and the development model it represents.
-The interviews presented here are the voices of some key women leaders of the movement narrating their experience of the struggle and the unique and diverse roles played by women in the movement.
+Women, both those from the affected communities and activists from outside the valley have been in the forefront of the Narmada Bachao Andolan (NBA).
+Whether in Gujarat, Maharashtra or Madhya Pradesh, women have led the struggle and have been on its frontlines.
+In the process they have borne the brunt of state repression: many were jailed, beaten and a few were even sexually abused for their opposition to the Sardar Sarovar Project (SSP) and the development model it represents.
+The interviews presented below are the voices of some key women leaders of the movement narrating their experiences of the struggle and the unique and diverse roles that women have played in the movement.

 Submergence Village: Domkhedi, Maharashtra

-Dedlibai has been one of the key adivasi leaders of the Narmada Bachao Andolan (NBA).
-Her village Domkhedi is one of the 33 villages in the submergence zone of the Sardar Sarovar Project (SSP) in the state of Maharashtra.
-Dedlibai’s contribution to the NBA has been phenomenal donning several responsibilities, right from mobilisation of the women in the remote adivasi villages affected by the SSP, to representing the NBA before government functionaries and committees.
-Dedlibai’s interview here is unique as she narrates her own role as well as how the adivasi women of the Narmada valley, with no formal education, belonging to villages where electricity never came and roads were built by the state only to displace the thousands of scheduled tribe families, fought for their right to life.
+Dedlibai has been a key adivasi leader of the Narmada Bachao Andolan (NBA).
+Her village Domkhedi is one of the 33 villages falling in the submergence zone of the Sardar Sarovar Project (SSP) in the state of Maharashtra.
+Dedlibai’s contribution to the NBA has been phenomenal.
+She has taken up several and diverse responsibilities, ranging from grass roots mobilisation of women in the remote adivasi villages affected by the SSP, to representing the NBA before government functionaries and committees.
+Dedlibai’s unique interview not only describes her own role but also describes how the adivasi women of the Narmada valley, with no formal education, coming from villages untouched by electricity and untouched by roads – (until they were built by the state only to be used to displace thousands of scheduled tribe families) fought for their right to life.

 Interview Duration: 0:53:00